Odorize? What are the Natural Gas Odorization Requirements?

 (a) A combustible gas in a distribution line must contain a natural odorant or be odorized so that at a concentration in air of one-fifth of the lower explosive limit, the gas is readily detectable by a person with a normal sense of smell.

-(b) After December 31, 1976, a combustible gas in a transmission line in a Class 3 or Class 4 location must comply with the requirements of paragraph (a) of this section unless:
+(b) After December 31, 1976, a combustible gas in a transmission line in Class 3 or Class 4 location must comply with the requirements of paragraph (a) of this section unless:

-(1) At least 50 percent of the length of the line downstream from that location is in a Class 1 or Class 2 location;
+(1) At least 50 percent of the length of the line downstream from that location is in Class 1 or Class 2 location;

 (2) The line transports gas to any of the following facilities which received gas without an odorant from that line before May 5, 1975;

 (i) An underground storage field;